B10Serveis/odoo-B10/product_margin_classification/readme/DESCRIPTION.rst

 A margin classification has a 'Profit Margin' field and extra fields to manage computation method, like in Pricelist Item model (Markup Rate, Rounding and Surcharge fields)

-If product has a margin classification defined and the theoretical price is not the same as the sale price, an extra field 'Theoretical Price' is displayed, based on the Margin Classification and a button is available to change sale price.
+If a product has a margin classification defined and the theoretical price is not the same as the sale price, an extra field 'Theoretical Price' is displayed, based on the Margin Classification and a button is available to change sale price.